Getting started with AngularFire and Firebase

 The angular fire install will ask you a few questions about your setup.
 It will recognize and configure the firebase web app we created above.
 The main config we are interested in is Firestore, I also selected the hosting option here.

-If you now look at your git diff you'll see the changes the install has made to your Angular application.
+you'll see the changes the install has made to your Angular application.

-Now you can run ng serve and visit http://localhost:4200.
+and visit http://localhost:4200.
 If everything went to plan you should see the demo app running.

 Interacting with Firestore using AngularFire